rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-While there are of course bad actors in any group, especially online, outspoken criticism of dysfunctional and immoral financial systems is clearly not toxic.
+While there are of course bad actors in any group, especially online, outspoken criticism of an immoral financial system is clearly not toxic.
 Calling out a scam is toxic
  only to the scammer.
 In almost every case of someone